neoforged/Documentation/docs/blocks/index.md

 Blocks are very rarely directly used to do things.
 In fact, probably two of the most common operations in all of Minecraft - getting the block at a position, and setting a block at a position - use blockstates, not blocks.
 The general design approach is to have the block define behavior, but have the behavior actually run through blockstates.
 Due to this, `BlockState`s are often passed to methods of `Block` as a parameter.
 For more information on how blockstates are used, and on how to get one from a block, see [Using Blockstates][usingblockstates].

 In several situations, multiple methods of `Block` are used at different times.
 The following subsections list the most common block-related pipelines.
-Unless specified otherwise, all methods are called on both logical sides.
+Unless specified otherwise, all methods are called on both logical sides and should return the same result on both sides.

 ### Placing a Block